falko-strenzke/dpd-server-django/dpdwebserver/dict/content/md/velthuis.md

 Note that the extended Velthuis transliteration does not apply to the lookup URL.
+The lookup URL must contain the Unicode characters themselves.

 The √ symbol is useful to restrict the search to roots.
 Simply entering "√" into the search bar will return (mostly) only entries for the roots dictionary contained in the DPD.